Tuwaiq-DS-ML-bootcamp-V-9/Usecase-8-Project-5/README.md

 ## 📌 Machine Learning Methodology
 ### Model Selection
-Two different unsupervised machine learning models were trained for the task.
+Three unsupervised machine learning models were trained for clustering the dataset:

+1-K-Means

+2-K-Modes

+3-DBSCAN

+These models were chosen to handle both numerical and categorical data effectively and to explore different clustering approaches.

 ### Feature Engineering
 Steps taken to enhance model performance: